softwareconstruction240/softwareconstruction/instruction/programming-exam/programming-exam.md

 - Your camera, mic, and screen recording will be shared with us once your exam is submitted.
 - You will be asked to show an ID.
 Please use your BYU id if you can, but other IDs will also work.
 - You may be asked to “scan the room” (at the start and maybe periodically), meaning you’ll turn your laptop/webcam 360°, so we can see all your surroundings.
+- Make sure you are in a brightly lit room and in a quiet place, or else Honorlock can flag you for not being able to see your face clearly or because it can hear conversation happening.

 ## Preparation